On eve of Russia summit, Trump calls European Union 'a foe'

-ABOARD AIR FORCE ONE (Reuters) - On the eve of his meeting with Russia’s Vladimir Putin, U.S. President Donald Trump rattled allies once more by labeling the European Union a “foe” with regard to trade.
+HELSINKI (Reuters) - On the eve of his meeting with Russia’s Vladimir Putin, U.S. President Donald Trump rattled allies once more by labeling the European Union a “foe” with regard to trade.

 In a pre-summit interview with CBS News’ “Face the Nation” program aired on Sunday, Trump lumped in the EU with China and Russia as U.S. economic adversaries.
 “I think the European Union is a foe, what they do to us in trade,” he said.

+During last week’s NATO summit in Brussels, Trump repeatedly criticized other member countries for failing to spend more on defense, and openly questioned the alliance’s purpose.

+In recent months, he has also been highly critical of the EU in trade terms, arguing that its policies make it difficult for U.S. exporters.

-Donald Tusk, president of the European Council, replied on Twitter using one of Trump’s favorite stock phrases.
+After Trump labeled the EU a “foe,” Donald Tusk, president of the European Council, responded on Twitter, using one of Trump’s favorite stock phrases.

 “America and the EU are best friends,” Tusk wrote.
 “Whoever says we are foes is spreading fake news.”

-Trump and Putin will meet on Monday in Helsinki for their first stand-alone meeting since Trump took office in January 2017.
-Trump departed for Helsinki on Sunday evening after spending the day playing golf at his private club in Scotland.

-Trump and his aides have been working through the weekend to soften expectations for tangible results from the meeting.
+Trump and his aides have been working through the weekend to soften expectations for tangible results from the Russia meeting.

-“I go in with low expectations,” Trump told CBS in the same interview.
-“I’m not going with high expectations.”
+“I go in with low expectations,” Trump told CBS.

 John Bolton, Trump’s national security adviser, said in an interview with ABC’s “This Week” that the United States would not be looking for “deliverables” and that the meeting would be “unstructured,” beginning with a one-on-one session between the two leaders.

-“It isn’t a summit,” U.S. Ambassador to Russia Jon Huntsman told NBC’S “Meet the Press.”

-“It’s a meeting ...
-This is an attempt to see if we can defuse and take some of the drama, and quite frankly some of the danger, out of the relationship right now.”
+The U.S. Ambassador to Russia, Jon Huntsman, told NBC’S “Meet the Press” that the meeting was “an attempt to see if we can defuse and take some of the drama, and quite frankly some of the danger, out of the relationship right now.”

+A probe over allegations of Russian meddling in the 2016 U.S. presidential election has clouded Trump’s presidency.
+Trump has denied any collusion with the Russians by his campaign and Russia denies it meddled.

+For Trump, the formal meeting with Putin is an opportunity to develop a closer working relationship with the Russian president.

+They also expect Trump to bring up Russia’s incursion into Ukraine and the allegations of Russian meddling in the election.
+Other issues include the potential for nuclear arms talks and North Korea’s nuclear challenge, given that U.S. officials have said Russia had worked in the past to help Pyongyang circumvent international sanctions.

+German Foreign Minister Heiko Maas has warned Trump against making any unilateral deals with Russia that come with a cost for the United States’ Western allies.

-The meeting comes just days after 12 Russian intelligence officers were charged by a U.S. federal grand jury for hacking the Democrats ahead of the 2016 election.
+The meeting comes just days after 12 Russian intelligence officers were charged by a U.S. federal grand jury for hacking the Democrats ahead of the 2016 election, the most detailed U.S. accusation yet that Moscow meddled in the election to help Trump.

-With that in mind, a senior House of Representatives Republican told CBS’s “Face the Nation” that Trump should ask Putin in Helsinki which airport the Russian hackers will be extradited to for being taken into U.S. custody.

-“Tell us where you’re going to extradite those folks,” said Representative Trey Gowdy, who chaired a raucous House investigative hearing on Thursday that highlighted bitter, partisan divisions within the U.S. Congress over a probe of Russian election meddling that has clouded Trump’s presidency.
+When asked by CBS if he would ask Putin to extradite the Russians to the United States, Trump said he might.
+Russia’s constitution forbids the extradition of its own citizens.

 The top Democrat on the Senate Intelligence Committee, Mark Warner, said he was worried about Trump being alone in the room with Putin, without his national-security aides.